 - Chatfuel renders the data for the Messenger interface so the user can see or use it for some practical application in the flow.

-Though it sounds like it would be time consuming, all five of these steps happen more or less instantly. 🏎️ Note that coding knowledge is required to use the JSON API.
+Though it sounds time-consuming, all five steps happen more or less instantly.
+Note that coding knowledge is required to use the JSON API.

 Why use the JSON API in your bot?

-- Save you time 🧠 It allows them to do even more on autopilot, and with less manual work from you.
+- Save your time.
+It allows them to do even more on autopilot and with less manual work from you.

-- Are more useful to users 🙋🏽They can provide more, relevant information to users than a chatbot that can only deal in static data.
+- Are more helpful to users.
+They can provide more relevant information to users than a chatbot that only deals with static data.

-- Provide a more personalized experience 📍A common use for the JSON API is to fetch the current day or time in a certain time zone (like the user's).
-That means it's possible to personalize any user's chatbot experience even more, making it extra relevant and memorable.
+- Provide a more personalized experience.
+An everyday use for the JSON API is to fetch the current day or time in a certain time zone (like the user’s).
+That means it’s possible to personalize any user’s chatbot experience making it extra relevant and memorable.

-To put JSON in even more concrete terms, let's look at its key use cases for Facebook Messenger bots.
+To put JSON in even more concrete terms, let’s look at its key use cases for Facebook Messenger and Instagram.

 Top use cases for the JSON API

-So you're building a Messenger bot for your business, or for a client's business.
+So you’re building a chatbot for your or your customer’s business.
 If you want to equip it to do any of the following tasks, use the JSON API.
 Let’s break it down by use cases for eCommerce, sales and marketing, advertising, and others.

-- Display your store's real-time inventory.
-Using a product-recommendation chatbot for your ecommerce store?
-Imagine the user's frustration if they went to your site to buy the suggested item, and found it was out of stock.
+- Display your store’s real-time inventory.
+Using a product-recommendation chatbot for your eCommerce store?
+Imagine the user’s frustration if they went to your site to buy the suggested item and found it was out of stock.
 A prime JSON API example would be to use the API plugin to link directly to your inventory database.
-That way, the bot won't even show items that aren't actually available.
+That way, the bot will only show available items.

 - Show up-to-date product images.
 If you have a large inventory of products, manually uploading all the different photos for each to your bot would be seriously time-consuming.
 But, as another JSON API example, you could link your Facebook bot to your photo database.
-That way, any time a user asks to view a certain product, the chatbot will show the latest photos from the database.
-This use case works great for displaying user-generated content that's constantly changing and being updated, too.
+That way, whenever a user asks to view a specific product, the chatbot will show the latest photos from the database.
+This use case works great for displaying user-generated content that’s constantly changing and being updated, too.

 - Let users schedule appointments.
-You can use the JSON API to fetch information about your availability, so users can only book times that fall within your parameters.
-For example, you can set your available hours and days, make a mandatory buffer so appointments can't be scheduled at short notice, and more.
+You can use the JSON API to fetch information about your availability.
+Users can only book times that fall within your parameters.
+For example, you can set your available hours and days, make a mandatory buffer so appointments can’t be scheduled at short notice, and more.
 Then, of course, you can also use the API to link to your calendar so the user can actually schedule the appointment.

 - Offer current weather information.
 Weather, API, JSON: three words on this topic that commonly go together.
-If you want your Facebook bot to give up-to-date information about current weather and the latest forecasts, you can use a free weather API for JSON.
+Suppose you want your Facebook bot to give up-to-date information about current weather and the latest forecasts.
+In that case, you can use a free weather API for JSON.
 Use the plugin in Chatfuel to link your bot to a weather database, so it can always return the most recent information to users.

 How to set up the JSON API in your chatbot

-Wondering how to use an API for JSON in Chatfuel?
-The instructions for setting up the JSON API in your Messenger chatbot vary widely based on what you'll be using it for.
-(Remember, this is a developer plugin that requires coding knowledge.)
-To get started, we recommend visiting our help documentation, watching the webinar below, or asking for advice in the Chatfuel Community.
+The instructions for setting up the JSON API in your Messenger chatbot vary widely based on what you’ll be using it for.
+Remember, this is a developer plugin that requires coding knowledge.
+We recommend visiting our Help Center or watching the webinar below to get started.

 Marketing automation takes on a new meaning when the JSON API is involved.
-This Chatfuel plugin gives developers the power to connect chatbots to outside data sources, making for a more useful and automated experience for both the business and its bot users.
+This Chatfuel plugin gives developers the power to connect chatbots to outside data sources, making for a more valuable and automated experience for your business and customers.